CurtisHumphrey/es6-library-boilerplate/README.md

 4. Make your library while `npm run test:dev` is executing
 5. Setup Travis CI
 6. Setup Coveralls.io
-7. Add a environment variable to Travis CI called COVERALLS_REPO_TOKEN with your coveralls token
+7. Push code to github to share (should trigger Travis and then coveralls)

 Features
 --------